Furkan-Basibuyuk/Furkan-Basibuyuk/README.md

 - 👋 Hi, I’m Muhammed Furkan Başıbüyük
 - 👀 I’m interested in Math,Pyhsics,Music and Coding
-- 🌱 I’m CS Freshman at Bilkent University
+- 🌱 I’m Cs sophpmpre at Bilkent University
-- 📫 You can reach me by furkanbasibuyuk20@gmail.com
+- 📫 You can reach me by furkanbasibuyuk19@gmail.com
 -

 <!---